https://invisible-island.net/ncurses/man/

 curses defines macros starting with WACS_ that can be used with

-wadd_wch to write line-drawing and other special characters to the
+wadd_wch to write line-drawing and other symbols to the screen.

-screen. ncurses terms these forms-drawing characters.
-The ACS default
+ncurses terms these forms-drawing characters.
+The ACS default listed

-listed below is used if the acs_chars (acsc) terminfo capability does
+below is used if the acs_chars (acsc) terminfo capability does not

-not define a terminal-specific replacement for it, or if the terminal
+define a terminal-specific replacement for it, or if the terminal and

-and locale configuration requires Unicode to access these characters
+locale configuration requires Unicode to access these characters but

 corresponds to how the characters are specified in the acs_chars (acsc)